 - Thyroid function.
 Various medications are used to treat overactive thyroid (hyperthyroidism) or underactive thyroid (hypothyroidism).

-- Beta blockers for patients with a recent or past history of heart attack.
-Also for patients who have not had a heart attack but who do have reduced LVEF identified in diagnostic tests.
+- Beta blockers are recommended for all patients with reduced ejection fraction or a history of heart attack.
+They are also recommended for patients who have not had a heart attack, but who do have reduced LVEF identified in diagnostic tests.

 Stage C. Patients have a structural abnormality and current or previous symptoms of heart failure, including shortness of breath, fatigue, and difficulty exercising.
 Treatment includes those for Stage A and B plus: